Tsiri/RHEIA/docs/sphinx/energy system models.rst

 The considered system is a grid-connected load, supported by a photovoltaic array and a hydrogen-based energy system.
 The grid is considered permanently available and able to cover the required power at any time of the year.
-The PV array is coupled to a DC bus bar through a DC-DC converter with Maximum Power Point Tracking.
+The PV array is coupled to a DC bus bar through a DC-DC converter with Maximum Power Point Tracking (MPPT).
 The hydrogen-based energy system consists of an electrolyzer stack, storage tank and fuel cell array.
-The electrolyzer array and fuel cell stack are integrated to store the excess of PV array electricity, while the fuel cell array generates electricity from the stored hydrogen when required.
+The electrolyzer array and fuel-cell stack are integrated to store the excess of PV array electricity, while the fuel cell array generates electricity from the stored hydrogen when required.
 To transfer the DC electricity from the photovoltaic array and fuel cell array to the AC load, a DC-AC converter is connected.